josuttis/cppmodules/README.md

 - **testall**: a full module example using for all module units the extension `.cppm`
 - **testallixx**: a full module example using Visual C++ conventions (`.ixx` for interface files)
 - **testallcpp**: a full module example using `.cpp` for all files (as gcc supports)

+## Feedback

+I am happy about any constructive feedback.
+Please use the feedback address of my C++20 book: http://cppstd20.com/feedback

 ## More